USEPA/WNTR/documentation/disaster_models.rst

+.. raw:: latex

+    \newpage

 Disaster scenarios
 ======================================

 Drinking water utilities might be interested in examining many different disaster scenarios.
-They could be acute incidents like power outages and earthquakes or they could be long term issues like persistent pipe leaks, population fluctuation, and climate change.
+They could be acute incidents like power outages and earthquakes or they could be long term issues like persistent pipe leaks, population fluctuation, and changes to supply and demand.
 The following section describes disaster scenarios that can be modeled in WNTR.
 The example **disaster_scenarios.py** demonstrates methods to define disaster scenarios.